Expats Talk about Health Insurance and Healthcare in Bali, Indonesia

 We asked people if they have access to good medical care in Bali.
 They wrote:

 "Healthcare services in Bali, are a mix of public and private facilities, with the private sector offering higher quality care.
 The public healthcare system is often overcrowded and under-resourced, leading to long waiting times and limited access to specialized treatments.
 Private hospitals and clinics, on the other hand, provide better quality care, with modern equipment and well-trained staff, but at a higher cost.
 Many tourists and expats in Bali choose to use private healthcare facilities, as they are more likely to have English-speaking staff and offer a wider range of services.
 Some of the popular private hospitals in Bali include BIMC Hospital, Siloam Hospital, and Kasih Ibu Hospital.
 In rural areas of Bali, healthcare services can be limited, with fewer facilities and a lack of specialized care.
 In these areas, community health centers, known as Puskesmas, provide basic medical services to the local population.
 Pharmacies, known as Apoteks, are widely available in Bali, with both prescription and over-the-counter medications available.
 However, it is essential to ensure that the medication is genuine, as counterfeit drugs can be a problem in Indonesia.
-Overall, while healthcare services in Bali are improving, it is recommended for visitors to have comprehensive travel insurance that includes medical evacuation, as more complex treatments may require travel to other parts of Indonesia or neighboring countries," said one expat in Bali.
+Overall, while healthcare services in Bali are improving, it is recommended for visitors to have comprehensive travel insurance that includes medical evacuation, as more complex treatments may require travel to other parts of Indonesia or neighboring countries," remarked one in Bali.

 About the Author